top of page

 New Challenges: Switching careers can provide intellectual stimulation and the opportunity to learn new skills, keeping your mind sharp and engaged.

 "Life is kind of like driving a car down the highway.
 The best view is out the front windshield, not the rear view mirror.
-Move foreword into your new journey and don’t look back.
+Move forward into your new journey and don’t look back.
 Good luck on your new adventure, " says Jim Hanson of The Best Ever You Network.

 Increased Earnings: Some careers offer higher earning potential or better financial stability, which might align more with your goals as you age.

 Ralph Means of Mesa Arizona and Best Ever You Community Member, says to exercise caution, " My advice would be to look very carefully at this point.
-My Sister wanted to change her chosen profession.
+My sister wanted to change her chosen profession.
 After looking into it she found out if she left after 14 years she would not get her retirement from the company.
 Look at everything: pay, benefits, retire benefits, 401k, time off, I mean everything."

 Aligning Values: Over time, your values may evolve.
 A career change allows you to find work that better matches your current values and priorities.